133x-bit/133x-bit/README.md

-# 133x - Cybersecurity & IT Consulting Website
+# 133x Cybersec & IT Consulting Website

 Welcome to the 133x-bit repository!
 This project hosts the company website for 133x-bit, a consulting firm specializing in cybersecurity, IT networking, and corporate IT solutions.
 Egghead Consulting, a division of 133x, offers specialized services within these areas to help businesses optimize their digital infrastructure.